huggingface/transformers/docs/source/model_summary.rst

        <img alt="Doc" src="https://img.shields.io/badge/Model_documentation-xprophetnet-blueviolet">
    </a>

 `ProphetNet: Predicting Future N-gram for Sequence-to-Sequence Pre-training, <https://arxiv.org/abs/2001.04063>`__ by Yu Yan, Weizhen Qi, Yeyun Gong, Dayiheng Liu, Nan Duan, Jiusheng Chen, Ruofei Zhang, Ming Zhou.

 XLM-ProphetNet's model architecture and pre-training objective is same as ProphetNet, but XLM-ProphetNet was pre-trained on the cross-lingual dataset `XGLUE <https://arxiv.org/abs/2004.01401>`__.

 The library provides a pre-trained version of this model for multi-lingual conditional generation and fine-tuned versions for headline generation and question generation, respectively.

+.. _multimodal-models:

 Multimodal models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^